sbtourist/clamq/README.md

 ## Feedback

-Feel free to open your issues on the project tracker and contact me on twitter: [sbtourist](http://twitter.com/sbtourist)
+Feel free to open issues on the project tracker, and/or contact me on twitter: [sbtourist](http://twitter.com/sbtourist)